tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - how do you current responses make you feel? why is this a problem?
 - how do you think you could leverage your mindset in different situations, to your advantage?
 - how do you think we can be more accommodating of each other's dominant modalities in a collaborative setting?
+- What is our motivator/emotional driver?
+- What are our values and beliefs?
+- what are our default emotional responses
+- what are our Style of Praise?
+- what are our style of feedback?
+- How to Create a Connection?
+- How can you be empathetic if you have never felt the emotion someone is feeling before?
+- Has anyone in your life stood out as being very empathetic?
+What did they do that made you feel this way?
+- What is your EI profile?
+- What type of person are you?
+Work machine, analyst, innovator, tech guru, people lover?
 # Quotes

 "Emotional intelligence is your ability to recognize and understand emotions in yourself and others, and your ability to use this awareness to manage your behavior and relationships"